StarsoftAnalysis/figset/README.md

 e.g. {{ partial figset (dict  "site
 simple figset examplt

-more complex example with figrow -- hae to do your own iterating, can't put defaults in the figrow DON'T FORGET!!
+TODO: more complex example with figrow -- have to do your own iterating, can't put defaults in the figrow DON'T FORGET!!
   * figset needs the site and page context to be passed in,
   * when using figrow_start partial from another template: